-I am the Regional Intellectual Property Advisor for Southeast Asia and the Representative of INPI, the French Intellectual Property Office.
+I am the Regional Intellectual Property Counsellor for Southeast Asia and the Representative of INPI, the French Intellectual Property Office.
 I am part of the team of the Regional Economic Department at the Embassy of France in Singapore.

 I am responsible for

 – coordinating the INPI cooperation activities in the ASEAN region in regard to IP protection and enforcement,